Archandan35/LexAI/image/design.md

 Description

-Automatically sync your Swipe data with Tally.
+Automatically sync your   CoreX data with Tally.

 Button